-Hyperpigmentation is a skin condition caused by excessive production of Melanin.
+Hyperpigmentation is a skin condition caused by the excessive production of Melanin.
 Melanin is responsible for determining skin pigmentation and hair color.
 When the body produces too much melanin, dark brown spots, and discoloration of the skin occur.
 There are various factors that can trigger melanin production.
 These factors include excessive sun exposure, pregnancy, or laser treatments.

 Post laser Hyperpigmentation